Student Services

 Housing

-All rooms are suite style, two residents to a room.
+All rooms are suite style, one resident to a room.
 The University provides a desk, chair, wardrobe, and bed.
 The resident must furnish his/her own desk lamp, blankets, linens, pillows, towels, and toilet articles.
 All residential students are required to have a meal plan.
 Students who desire to stay in University housing should obtain further information from the Office of Residence Life.
 Each resident must submit an application and sign a housing a food contract before receiving a room assignment.

 Center for Academic Advising & Career Engagement (CAACE)